 UU the Vote 2020: With your help we can activate 1 million+ voters and potential voters in Florida, Ohio, Pennsylvania, Georgia, North Carolina, Wisconsin, and other focus states targeted by voter suppression tactics.
 Your donation of $50 will fund the cost of making 1,200 calls to voters in key parts of the country; $100 will fund a congregational team of volunteers calling 2,500 voters; $500 will enable a State Advocacy Network to sponsor a statewide phonebank, while also building relationships among our congregations and strengthening our statewide organizing infrastructure for the long haul.
 Click HERE to donate.

 Send a friendly note to your friends and family members.
 Click on this link friendly note and copy the content into a draft email message.
 Then edit it to make it your own, making sure the links stay in place, and send it to the email contacts of your choice.
 You can focus on a few people and send more personal messages, or send the same message to as many of your contacts as you wish.

 Brave New Films: Host / watch a free virtual 40 minute screening of Suppressed 2020: The Fight to Vote!

 Sign-up to Participate in the Activities

 Please complete the UU the Vote: Activity Interest Survey

 First Parish in Concord UU the Vote Steering Committee

-Lilian Anderson, Mary Ann Barton, Adrienne Betancourt, Wendy Holt, Sally Lewis, Sue St. Croix, Fred Van Deusen
+Lilian Anderson, Mary Ann Barton, Adrienne Betancourt, Nancy Cronin, Leslie Fisher, Wendy Holt, Sally Lewis, Diane Proctor, Sue St. Croix, Fred Van Deusen